 - Pan de yema – light bread that you dip into hot chocolate (sounds strange but it’s so, so good!).

 - Tascalate – another drink that’s made from roasted corn, chocolate, nuts, vanilla, sugar and achiote.
 You can drink it hot or cold, or with milk or water (I like it cold with milk if you’re wondering!).

 This list barely touches the surface of all the amazing Oaxaca food – there are so many more delicious things that you should try (including chapulines – fried grasshoppers – for the brave!).

 Exploring the markets and street food carts are a good place to start trying Oaxacan food.
 Just follow the crowds and order what everyone else is eating and you’ll end up with something that makes your taste buds dance.

 But, if it’s all too overwhelming and you’d like a local to show you what, where and how to eat, then book a food tour with Omar of Oaxacking.
 We spent four hours eating with him and it was just like hanging out with a mate who wants to show you around their home city.
-I’ve seriously never eaten so much in four hours (and a siesta was needed afterwards) but it was a great introduction to the tastes of Oaxaca.
+I’ve seriously never eaten so much food in four hours (a siesta was needed afterwards) but it was a great introduction to the tastes of Oaxaca.

 Where to eat breakfast in Oaxaca

 The most important meal of the day!
 We loved starting the day off at these cafés: